- What Are Essential Oils?

 - Eucalyptus Oil

-Eucalyptus oil is known for its ability to treat respiratory disorders and congestion.
+Eucalyptus oil is not safe for kids less than 10 years old as it can cause rash, hives and respiratory problems.
+It can be used for kids over 10 years old, but with caution.
+The oil is known for its ability to treat respiratory disorders and congestion.
 It can be a good remedy for bronchitis, tuberculosis, respiratory tract infections, etc. It also has anti-viral properties and is highly effective to treat fevers in children.

 - Lavender Oil

 Lavender essential oil can relieve stress and exhaustion in kids and promote good sleep.
-It’s anti-viral and anti-bacterial properties make it effective in treating sunburns and cuts as well.
+Its anti-viral and anti-bacterial properties make it effective in treating sunburns and cuts as well.
+Lavender oil can only be used in kids above 5 years of age.

 - Frankincense Oil

-This oil can be used to moisturise the skin and prevent dryness and scaling.
+This oil can be used for kids above 2 years of age to moisturise the skin and prevent dryness and scaling.
 Since it can help in cell regeneration, it can keep the tissues healthy and also facilitate the recovery of wounds and cuts.

 - John’s Wort Oil

 John’s Wort oil has anti-bacterial properties that make it a good remedy for ear infections, minor burns, and scars.
-This oil can also be used to soothe nervousness.
+This oil can also be used to soothe nervousness and needs to be used with caution in kids.

 - Sandalwood Oil

 This antiseptic oil can be ideal for treating cuts, sores and boils.
-It also has anti-inflammatory properties that promote healthy digestion.
+It also has anti-inflammatory properties that promote healthy digestion; however, ingesting this is not safe for kids.
 Sandalwood oil can also promote the functioning of the nervous and the circulatory systems in the body.

 - Chamomile Oil

-A few drops of Chamomile essential oil in the baby’s bath can relieve pain, calm the baby, and help him/her sleep well.
+A few drops of chamomile essential oil in the baby’s bath can relieve pain, calm the baby, and help him/her sleep well.
 The oil also has anti-inflammatory properties that can improve digestion and help treat inflammatory bowel disease (IBD).
 The oil can cure mild skin and ear infections too.
+But, the oil must be used with caution for kids under a year.

 - Thieves Oil

 A good immunity booster, thieves oil can aid fast recovery if your baby is sick.
 You can simply rub some diluted oil on the baby’s feet to pace up his healing.
 It is also a good remedy for nasal congestions.
-The diluted oil can also be applied to soothe teething gums.
+Parents must remember that the oil cannot be ingested and is not safe for kids less than 2 years old.

 - Cedarwood Oil